-ArcGIS Maps for SharePoint works directly with your organization's SharePoint data, allowing you to use spatially enabled content in your SharePoint site and add it to the ArcGIS Maps web part.
-Adding data from SharePoint is a quick way to add content to your map to complement existing information.
-For example, you may have SharePoint data showing proposed store locations to add to your map of household income census data to visually analyze trends.
+ArcGIS for SharePoint works directly with your organization's SharePoint data, allowing you to use spatially enabled content in your SharePoint site and add it to the ArcGIS for SharePoint web part.
+Adding data from SharePoint is a quick way to add content to a map to complement existing information.
+For example, if you have a map of household income census data and a SharePoint list showing store locations and revenue, you can add the SharePoint data to the map to visualize and analyze spending trends.

-With ArcGIS Maps for SharePoint, you can add spatially enabled lists containing addresses or place names, or lists containing coordinate data, to your map.
-Once added, they become layers in your map.
+With ArcGIS for SharePoint, you can add spatially enabled lists containing addresses or place-names, or lists containing coordinate data, to a map.
+Once added, they become layers in the map.

 - Place the map in edit mode.

-Only layers that are added while the ArcGIS Maps web part is in edit mode are saved with the map.
+Only layers that are added while the ArcGIS for SharePoint web part is in edit mode are saved with the map.

 - From the list of available data, click the button next to a list to expand its contents.

 Depending on how your list view is configured, the contents may list one or more subsets of the list, or only All items.

 - Find the list you want to add and click its Add data button .